-“Women in their twenties and thirties can pull off a variety of colors; it’s more about the underlying tones that will enhance and brighten their complexion,” he said.
+“Women in their 20s and 30s can pull off a variety of colors; it’s more about the underlying tones that will enhance and brighten their complexion,” he said.
 As we get older, hair color options shift focus to better maintain a youthful appearance.

-“I like to keep women in their forties and fifties on more of the brighter and lighter side, especially on hair that surrounds the face frame,” he explained.
-“It makes their skin pop and opens up their face, giving them a more youthful look,” he added.
+“I like to keep women in their 40s and 50s on more of the brighter and lighter side, especially on hair that surrounds the face frame,” he explained.
+“It makes their skin pop and opens up their face, giving them a more youthful look and not a hair color that makes them look older,” he added.

 The visual helps us better understand why and how these color mistakes could happen.
-Switching your hair color is never an easy process, but once you find what works for you and embrace it, it’s all so worth it.
+Switching your hair color is never an easy process.
+So once you find what works for you and embrace it, it’s all so worth it.

 Tired of constantly having to book hair color appointments, but want to keep your color?
 THIS hair hack will extend the time between salon visits.